The Greensand Ridge & River Ouzel

 - In 150 metres you can touch the soft and furry bark of the sequoia trees on the right-hand side of the path.
 Keep ahead, ignoring all ways off, and in 200 metres you come out into an open area.
 Ignore a footpath stairway up to the left and keep ahead, uphill.

-- In 225 metres go through a wooden swing gate, with a metal fieldgate to its left, to come out on to a main road, where you turn left, your direction 125°.
+- In 225 metres go through a metal swing gate, with a metal fieldgate to its left, to come out on to a main road, where you turn left, your direction 125°.
 Ignore a road to the left which is signposted Woburn Golf Club.

 - Continue on the main road and in 50 metres go right on a signposted footpath over a stile, your direction 200°, and ahead through a pine wood.
 In 210 metres you cross a grassy path to keep straight on.
 In a further 130 metres cross a stile with a wooden fieldgate to its left to leave the wood.